Sharp bushes? Planted.

 First Aid Kit

-Your safe room needs a fully stocked first aid kit in case someone got hurt while fleeing.
+Your DIY safe room needs a fully stocked first aid kit in case someone got hurt while fleeing.
 Concentrate primarily on supplies that help with traumatic injuries.
 Pain relievers, antacids, and anti-diarrhea meds would also be a good idea.

 And if a family member has a medical condition, stock up on their regular meds, too.